🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Bull Call Spreads

-A bull call spread strategy involves buying a call option, and then also selling another call at a higher strike price.
+A bull call spread strategy involves buying a call option at a lower strike price and selling another call option at a higher strike price.
 The call spread options have the same underlying asset and expiration date.

-Investors using this bull spread options strategy anticipate an increase in the value of the underlying asset.
-With this strategy, a trader caps their potential losses to the net premium they paid for the options (essentially hedging their risk).
+Traders may use this strategy when they expect the price of the underlying asset to increase, but want to limit potential loss by capping both their gains and losses.The trader caps their potential losses to the net premium they paid for the options.
 Their maximum gain is capped at the differences in strike prices, minus the net premium paid.

-For example, a trader buys a call option on Stock X at a strike price of $10, for a premium of $2.
-They also sell a call option with an identical expiration date at a strike price of $12, receiving a premium of $1.
-This is referred to as a “debit” spread, as the trader pays a net premium (of $1 in this case) to buy into their position.
+For example, a trader buys a call option on a stock at a strike price of $10, for a premium of $2.
+They then sell a call option with the same expiration date but at a strike price of $12, receiving a premium of $1.
+Conversely, if the stock price falls below $10 by expiration, the option would expire worthless and the trader’s loss is limited to the $1 premium.

 Bear Call Spreads